rpatil/date_format/README.md

 # DateFormat

 DateFormat is the gem used to access formatted datetime.
+The library take raw date as input and adds a method to give formatted date.
+By using same gem, user can find the date difference from start date to end date in different format like seconds, minutes, hours, days, months and years.

 ## Installation